Academic Director, INSEAD Africa Initiative

 In its effort to promote the continual improvement in quality learning and research across business schools in Africa, GBSN and INSEAD Africa Initiative are joining forces to offer a GBSN-INSEAD Africa Faculty Fellowship designed for educators who are committed to advancing the quality of their learning and teaching.

 Read details here.
-Application is still ongoing.
+Application has since been closed.